minhduc180699/Microservices/readme.md

-# Microservices with Spring Cloud used in the Deepsignal project
+# Microservices with Spring Cloud Deepsignal Project
 In this project we are use [Spring Cloud Project](https://spring.io/projects/spring-cloud) for building microservice-based architecture.

 ## Getting Started
 Here's a full list of available in this project:
 1. Using Spring Cloud Netlix **Eureka** as a discovery server, **Zuul** as a gateway, **OpenFeign** for communication and Spring Cloud Config Server.
-The example is available in the branch [master](https://git.saltlux.vn/Deepsignal/deepsignal-webapp/demo-spring-microservices).
+The example is available in the branch [master](https://git.saltlux.vn/Deepsignal/deepsignal-microservices).
 A detailed guide may be find in the following article: [Quick Guide to Microservices with Spring Boot 2.0, Eureka and Spring Cloud](https://piotrminkowski.com/2018/04/26/quick-guide-to-microservices-with-spring-boot-2-0-eureka-and-spring-cloud/)

 ### Usage